This tour is available with the following variants:

 FunVee Singapore

-There are 4 routes with a total of 60 stops
+There are 2 routes with a total of 35 stops covering all of Singapore's must-visit spots.

-The Red Route begins at Suntec Hub and has 17 stops.
+The Red Route begins at Suntec City Tourist Hub and has 16 stops.
 These include City Hall, Little India, Chinatown, and more.

-The Green Route (or City Hopper Route)begins at the Marina Square Bus Stop and has 24 stops.
-These include Singapore Flyer, Clarke Quay, Chinatown, Botanic Gardens, and more.
+The City Route begins at the Marina Square Bus Stop and covers attractions like Merlion Park, Chinatown, Orchard Road, Botanic Garden and more.

-The Orange Route (or Marina Bay Hopper) also starts at the Marina Square Bus Stop and has 14 stops.
-These include the Marina Barrage, Gardens by the Bay, Little India, Arab Street, and more.
+The Marina Sightseeing Route starts at the Marina Square Bus Stop and covers attractions like the Marina Bay Sands, Gardens by the Bay, Little India, Arab Street and more.

 Download MapOpened in 2008, and standing at a height on 165m, the Singapore Flyer is the third-largest Ferris wheel in the world.
 It offers panoramic views of the city and the ocean.